ultranum/CSE3120-Lessons/README.md

     - Eg. A student has many properties (i.e. hair color, height, etc), but only ones relevant to the task, such as calculating an average is needed (i.e. ID, Course, Grades, etc)

 2. __Aggregation and Composition__ is the process of creating a complex object by collecting several other objects.
 Aggregates have no relation between the collected objects.
 (I.e, the cards in a player's hand.)
 Whereas, objects in a composite are interacting to create a more complex object.
 The removal of an object in a composite can compromise the functionality of the composite object.
 (I.e, A bicycle is composed of a frame, bike chain, pedals, wheels, etc.).

+3. __Polymorphism__ is the ability to instantiate objects with different values for class attributes.
+    * For Example, a Honda Civic is made from the Civic class, but can have different exterior color attributes and interior finish materials attributes.
+    * The advantage of polymorphism is that the program can construct many similar objects in less lines of code.

+4. __Encapsulation__ is the process of protecting or hiding data and code so that other parts of the program can only interact with the data in pre-programmed pathways.
+Often times, these interactions are aggregated into an interface.
+The interface is a collection of setter and getter methods.
+(Sometimes called modifier and accessor methods.)
+These methods are the primary pathway to modify or retrieve object attributes.
+    * For Example. a protective case encapsulates the components of a computer and the only interaction is through input and output ports.
+    * It is important to only create setter and getter methods for attributes that are needed outside of the object.

+'''
+class myClass:
+    def __init__(self, x, y):
+        self.x = x
+        self.y = y
+        self.pos = (self.x, self.y)

+    // Setter Methods
+    def setX(self, x):
+        self.x = x
+        self.pos = (self.x, self.y)

+    def setY(self, y):
+        self.y = y
+        self.pos = (self.x, self.y)

+    // Getter Methods
+    def getPos(self):
+        return self.pos
+'''
+5. __Inheritance__ is when one class references and builds upon another class.
+The class inherits all attributes and methods of the referenced class, which is called the parent class.
+The class that does the referencing is called the child class or subclass

+'''
+python

+class parent:
+    def __init__(self, name):
+        self.name = name

+   def aMethod(self):
+        pass

+class child(parent, object):
+    def __init__(self, name, age):
+        parent.__init__(self,name)
+        self.age = age
+'''
+Inheritance reduces the amount of copied attributes and methods between classes.
+Python allows multiple inheritance, but many languages only allow one class inheritance.

 ## Unified Modeling Language
 A standardized modeling language that has the same notational system when describing data management and software design.
 This language is programming agnostic and does not require a programming background to utilize.
 It is composed of three diagram types: structure, behavior, and interactions.